Your Friendly Neighborhood Spider-Man season 1: Critical response

 The season received positive reviews for its action, comedy, nostalgia, and animation style, though some critics found the latter to be jarring at first.
 The review aggregator website Rotten Tomatoes reported a 97% approval score with an average rating of 8.2/10, based on 35 reviews.
 The site's critical consensus reads, "Embracing the wholesome aesthetics of the webslinger's original comic run while adding some fresh plot wrinkles, this family-friendly Spider-Man is a lovable incarnation of the Marvel superhero."
 Metacritic, which uses a weighted average, assigned the season a score of 77 out of 100 based on 10 critics, indicating "generally favorable reviews".

 Accolades

 Domingo was named an honorable mention for TVLines "Performer of the Week" for the week of February 17, 2025, for his performance in the last two episodes of the first season.
 Eric Goldman wrote for the site that Domingo made the season's slow-burn approach to Norman Osborn work well, providing "the right underlying tension" behind the character's support for Spider-Man.
-The season was nominated for Outstanding Achievement in Family Programming at the 2025 TCA Awards, and casting director Sara Jane Sherman was nominated under Animated Program For Television at the 2026 Artios Awards.